socialray/makahiki-ktuh/doc/challenge-design-game-admin-resource-game.rst

 You can also click on the "Add new goal settings" button in the list page to create the goal settings for a new team.

-.. todo:: what happens if a team does not have goal settings?
-Do they not play the goal game?
-Is the interface disabled for them alone?
-Or is it required that if one team is playing a resource goal game, all teams should play the resource goal game?

-.. todo:: The realtime meter interval setting seems out of place here.
-I have not once written about the real-time meter on this page, and it is really not relevant to the energy goal game.
-Perhaps there needs to be a separate configuration page for the real-time meter widget?
+..
+Note:: Every team should have the goal settings.
+In fact, when you create a team, the default resource (energy and water) goal settings is created for this team.
+The designer should check the default value to see if they are what they want and if they are consistent across other teams.

-.. note:: Remember to click the Save button at the bottom of the page when finished to save your changes.
+..
+Note:: Remember to click the Save button at the bottom of the page when finished to save your changes.